 Bruce joined Watsi on May 6th, 2014.
 Four years ago, Bruce became the 1921st member to automatically support a new Watsi patient every month.
-Since then, 4,025 more people have become monthly donors!
-Bruce's most recent donation traveled 8,300 miles to support Daw Ei, a woman from Burma, to fund cardiac surgery.
+Since then, 4,505 more people have become monthly donors!
+Bruce's most recent donation traveled 8,600 miles to support Naw Dah, a refugee from Thailand, to fund kidney stone treatment.

 Bruce has funded healthcare for 70 patients in 13 countries.